xz1z1z1z1z/MCNCwiki/7K2022/en.md

 ### Tournament rules

-1. The osu!mania 4K World Cup is a country-based team tournament, played on the osu!mania game mode.
+1. The osu!mania 7K Chinese National Cup is a head-to-head individual tournament, played on the osu!mania game mode.
-   - *Notice: While this competition has been planned as a 3 versus 3 setup, this might change depending on the amount of registrations.*
 2. Beatmap scoring will be based on Score V2.
-3. The beatmaps for each round will be announced by the Mappool Selector Team on the Sunday before the actual matches take place.
+3. The beatmaps for each round will be announced by the Mappool Selector Team before the actual matches take place.
-   - Each mappool, except for the Qualifier stage, will contain a *tiebreaker* beatmap.
-It will only be played in case of a tie in the scoreline in the *best of* system, e.g. the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
+   - Each mappool, except for the Qualifier stage, will contain a tiebreaker beatmap.
+It will only be played in case of a tie in the scoreline in the best of system, e.g., the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.the scoreline is 4-4 and the match is best of 9, the tiebreaker shall be played.
 4. Match schedule will be handled by the Tournament Management.
 5. If no referees are available at match time, the match will be postponed.
-6. Failed players' scores do not get added to the team score.
+6. Failed players scores will be considered a loss, even its higher than the opponent.
    - Reviving and surviving during a beatmap is considered as passing it.
 7. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins are allowed.
    - Custom skin elements must not be used to alter core gameplay mechanics.
-8. If a game ends in a draw it will be nullified and the beatmap replayed, herein called a *rematch*.
-9. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
+8. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
    - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
-If that is not possible, e.g. by virtue of a technical issue, *both* teams will be allowed to swap rosters.
    - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
-10. Beatmaps must not be reused in the same match, except for rematches.
+9. Beatmaps must not be reused in the same match, except for rematches.
-11. **The maximum size for a team is 6 players, and the minimum is 4.**
-    - This might change depending on the amount of registrations.
-12. If less than the minimum amount of required players are present at match time, it can be postponed for up to 10 minutes.
-If, after this period, there are still not enough players for either, a *win by default* will be declared for the team with the most members present.
+10. If player is not present at match time, it can be postponed for up to 10 minutes.
+If, after this period, there is still not appear, a win by default will be declared for the player present.
-    - The minimum amount of required players is defined as the amount of players needed to play a beatmap.
-13. Exchanging players during games is allowed without limitations.
-14. Players are expected to keep the match running fluently and without delays.
-Excessive match delays from the players' side may result in penalties being applied.
-15. If a player disconnects between beatmaps and the team cannot provide a substitute, the match can be delayed for up to 10 minutes (limited to once per team, per match).
-16. All players and staff must be treated with respect.
+11. All players and staff must be treated with respect.
 Instructions of the referees and the Tournament Management are to be followed.
 Decisions labeled as final are not to be objected.
-17. Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match or other deliberate inappropriate misbehaviour are strictly prohibited.
+12. Disrupting the match by foul play, insulting and provoking other players or staff, delaying the match or other deliberate inappropriate misbehaviour are strictly prohibited.
-18. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
-All chat rules apply to the multiplayer chatrooms, too.
-    - Breaking the chat rules results in a silence.
-Silenced players cannot participate at multiplayer matches and must be exchanged for the time being.
+13. Breaking the chat rules results in a silence.
+Silenced players cannot participate at multiplayer matches.
-19. Unexpected incidences will be handled by the Tournament Management.
+14. Unexpected incidences will be handled by the Tournament Management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
-20. Penalties for violating the tournament rules include, but are not limited to:
+15. 15.
+Penalties for violating the tournament rules include, but are not limited to:
-    - Exclusion of specific players for one beatmap.
+   - Directly judge the score of one beatmap.
-    - Exclusion of specific players for an entire match.
-    - Declaring the match as forfeited, or as a win by default for the other team.
+   - Declaring the match as forfeited, or as a win by default for the other player.
    - Disqualification from the entire tournament.
    - Disqualification from the current and future official tournaments, until appealed.
-21. The Tournament Management reserves the right to modify these rules at any moment.
+16. The Tournament Management reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.
+17. The Tournament Management reserves the right to refuse any and all suspicious accounts/players entry into the tournament.
+18. Players must abide to the osu! terms of service.

 ### Tournament registration

-1. Every user interested in joining their country's team signs up individually.
-   - Tournament Management will create a list of potential candidates for a country's team.
-   - Tournament Management will declare one candidate captain of their country's team.
-2. The declared captain will then form their team from the candidate list of their country.
-   - Captains are expected to choose team members with honesty and good will, with the aim of fielding the strongest team possible.
-   - Captains are allowed to exclude themselves from the team list.
-   - Captains are allowed to conduct and coordinate "tryouts", tests to gauge player aptitude, on their own terms.
-   - Captains may choose, with the approval of the Tournament Management, to delegate their role to other prospective team members.
+1. There is no rank range for this tournament, players from all skill levels are free to participate.
+2. This tournament is for Chinese players only, including players from Mainland Chinese territories, Taiwan territories, Hong Kong territories, Macau territories.
+Please note that this tournament has nothing to do with politics and views about the territories of China.
+Only players with the flags of the territories listed above is eligible for playing.
+3. To be eligible for playing, one must:
+   - Have not been banned/majorly restricted in the MCNC.
+   - Pass a background check by osu!staff and the tournament staff.
+   - Include the answer "我不是管人痴" in the question "Do you have anything else to say?".
-3. To ensure valid and serious registrations, every registered user will be manually checked by the Tournament Management.
+   - To ensure that the game is played normally, every registered user will be manually checked by the Tournament Management and will give the list to the official osu!
+Staff to check.
-   - Every registered user will be assigned to their respective country's candidate list.
-   - To be successfully accepted on the list, players are required to be placed #5000 and up on the global osu!mania 4K performance ranking, and have not violated the [osu! community rules](/wiki/Rules) within the last 12 months.
-4. All successfully formed teams will be published after the Registration Phase.
+5. All successfully formed players will be published after the Registration Phase.
-   - A team should have at least 3 players registered to have the chance to play the Qualifier stage.
-   - The top 32 seeded teams will qualify to the Round of 32.
-5. Organizers, Mappool Selectors and referees must not participate as a player in the tournament.
+6. Organisers, mappoolers and referees must not participate as a player in the tournament.

 ### Qualifier instructions

+1. There will be no warmups during the qualifier stage.
-1. In the Qualifier stage, all teams will play a specific pool designed by the map selectors.
+2. In the Qualifier stage, all players will play a specific pool designed by the map selectors.
-2. The Qualifier pool contains 8 maps, all of which will use FreeMod rules.
+3. The Qualifier pool contains 5 maps, all of which will use FreeMod rules.
-3. Teams will have to play the mappool twice at a designated time.
+4. Players will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
-4. The mappool will be played in the order listed above.
+5. The mappool will be played in the order listed above.
-5. Each team must have 3 players for each map.
-They can be exchanged freely after a map is concluded.
 6. There will be an optional 5-minute break in between the first and second play-through of the mappool.
-7. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
+7. All players will play their qualifiers in separate rooms.
+We suggest players not to broadcast or share their results to avoid seed manipulation.
-8. The top 32 seeded teams will advance to the Round of 32.
+8. The top 16 seeded players will advance to the Round of 16 (If have enough players there will be Round of 32).

 ### Stage instructions

 1. Following the Qualifier stage, a Double Elimination stage will be played.
-This means that the winner continues in the winners' bracket, and the losing team gets moved to the losers' bracket.
+This means that the winner continues in the winners' bracket, and the losing player gets moved to the losers' bracket.
-2. Teams in the losers bracket must play 2 matches each weekend starting from the Quarterfinals.
+2. Players in the losers’ bracket must play 2 matches each weekend starting from the Quarterfinals.
-3. Teams that lose a match in the losers' bracket get eliminated from the tournament.
+3. Players that lose a match in the losers' bracket get eliminated from the tournament.

 #### Win conditions